3KUdelta/MDparola_MQTT_monitor/README.md

 - 4 units left (yellow/green) showing exact time taken from NTP servers
 - 8 units right (blue) scrolling MQTT messages
 - PIR sensor activating display for 2 minutes after detection
+- Using the MD_Parola libraries - thank you for this excellent work! (https://github.com/MajicDesigns/MD_Parola)

 The data is coming from some of my other projects: Solar Weather Station: https://github.com/3KUdelta/Solar_WiFi_Weather_Station and my Crocodile Pool Sensor: https://github.com/3KUdelta/Crocodile-Solar-Pool-Sensor.
 I am using an Orange Pi Zero with Mosquitto as a MQTT broker.